alexliap/todo-tui/README.md

 - Home screen with menu navigation
 - Projects screen with Create / Open / Back options
 - Centered popup for entering a new project title with live text input
+- Open an existing project from a picker listing directories under the base path
+- Notes screen per project with Create / Open / Back options
+- Centered popup for entering a new note name, which creates the file on disk
+- Open an existing note from a picker, then edit its contents in a multi-line popup editor (Enter inserts a newline, Esc saves and closes)
+- Visible cursor in all text-input popups
 - Settings screen for configuring the base path, persisted to `settings.toml`

 ## Configuration